Rundle Mall: Sculptures

-"Mall's Balls"
+The Spheres

 There are several items of modern sculpture in the mall.
 The best-known is the 4 metre tall The Spheres by Bert Flugelman; two large stainless steel spheres with a diameter of 2.15 metre balanced one on top of the other (commonly referred to as the "Mall's Balls", or sometimes Bert's Balls).
 This is a common meeting place for visitors to the mall.
 Erected in 1977, they were commissioned by the then Hindmarsh Building Society (subsequently absorbed into the Adelaide Bank) and donated to the City of Adelaide to mark the building society's 1977 centenary.

 Pigs

-Another set of sculptures includes a group of life-size bronze pigs – Horatio, Truffles, Augusta and Oliver - rooting around a rubbish bin.
+Another set of sculptures titled "A Day Out", includes a group of life-size bronze pigs – Horatio, Truffles, Augusta and Oliver - rooting around a rubbish bin.
 South African-born artist Marguerite Derricourt created the bronze sculptures in a national competition instigated by the City of Adelaide.